-Hold Mode - The sample will only play while you press and hold the play button or the corresponding shortcut key.
+Play while you press and hold the play button or the corresponding shortcut key.
 Upon release of the play button, the audio stops immediately.
 This mode most closely resembles the function of the "note off" mode found on many samplers.